vuejs/v2.vuejs.org/src/v2/examples/select2.md

 ---

 > In this example we are integrating a 3rd party jQuery plugin (select2) by wrapping it inside a custom component.
+> This example does not work if you intend to use multiple with select2.

 <iframe width="100%" height="500" src="https://jsfiddle.net/yyx990803/fruqrvdL/embedded/result,html,js,css" allowfullscreen="allowfullscreen" frameborder="0"></iframe>